The kitchen is where all the culinary magic happens. So, it is only fair that you make it as functional and beautiful as possible.

 Often the grime and grease from cooking accumulates on the kitchen walls and takes hours to clean.
 To avoid this, you need an easy-to-clean material for your backsplash.
 We highly recommend a lacquered glass backsplash which is not only easy to maintain but has a stunning glossy finish that makes your kitchen look glamorous.
 A simple wipe down with a wet cloth will be sufficient to have it look like new!

-Your kitchen cabinets are precious since they keep your kitchen organized.
-Due to their frequent use in the kitchen and added factors such as humidity, and dust, cabinets are likely to show signs of wear and tear quite early on.
+Your kitchen shutters are precious since they keep your kitchen organized.
+Due to their frequent use in the kitchen and added factors such as humidity, and dust, shutters are likely to show signs of wear and tear quite early on.
 Glass kitchen shutters can help combat this extreme wear and tear.
 They are super long-lasting, easy to clean, sturdy, and have the most delightful finish that elevates the aesthetic appeal of your kitchen.
+Read here how to choose the best material for kitchen shutters?

 When your sink gets blocked due to the presence of food residue, it creates an absolute mess in the kitchen.
 To unclog your sink, you can use a sink strainer to strain the food residue and manually dispose of it.
 Alternatively, a mixture of baking soda and vinegar can dissolve the food residue and unclog your sink.